viviemXD/webrtc-screen-share/README.md

 webrtc-screen-share
 ===================

-Test page for screen capture feature, using WebRTC and node.js web socket for transport.
-A very quick way for you to see how screen capture using webrtc works.
+Test page for screen share feature, using WebRTC and node.js web socket transport.
+A very quick way for you to see how screen capture and share works using webrtc.
 This demo supports both Chrome and Firefox.

-- Uses node.js and websocket
+- Uses node.js and websocket.
 - Only works using Google Chrome, Firefox.
 - Chrome can do screen share only in this demo. (must start Chrome on command line using --enable-usermedia-screen-capturing)
 - Firefox can do both screen share and window share.
-- No need for a Web Server, uses node.js as your server
+- No need for a Web Server, uses node.js as your server.
-- Tab capture or application share not supported in this demo
+- Tab capture or application share not supported in this demo.
-- Supports Secure HTTP and secure websocket wss
+- Supports Secure HTTP and secure websocket wss.

 #### screen capture uses getUserMedia API